TerenceZ/vue-cli-plugin-tsx/README.md

 # vue-cli-plugin-tsx

-Write vue in TSX, powered by `babel-plugin-macros` and `vue-tsx.macro`.
+Write vue in TSX, powered by `babel-plugin-macros`, `vue-tsx.macro` and `babel-plugin-transform-vue-jsx-spread-attributes`.

 ### Install